Wikenbrant/ASP.NET_Core-Vite/Part1/BlogPost.md

 }
 ```

 Why add UseEndpoints?
-It's because of middleware, forsome reason app.MapRazorPages don't handle the request when we app.UseSpa even thou app.UseSpa is after.
+It's because of middleware, forsome reason app.MapRazorPages don't handle the request when we use app.UseSpa even thou app.UseSpa is after.
 But using endpoints fixes the problem and all routes that ASP.NET Core can't handle get proxied to Vite.

 Finally the last thing is to add vite script and our entry point to /Pages/Shared/_Layout.cshtml, add this inside the head tag.